Process Governance: The Integral Part of the Business Process

 There are two types of internal controls that can be implemented: detective or preventive.

-The preventive compliance relates to, as the name states, preventing an error from occurring or affecting the rest of the process.
-An example of this type of checks includes the authorization for processing data (eg. a manufacturing order or a quotation).
+As the name states, preventive compliance relates to preventing an error from occurring or affecting the rest of the process.
+An example of this type of check includes the authorization for processing data (e.g., a manufacturing order or a quotation).

 Remember, there must be business processes created for the control performance itself.

 Deploying business processes in your company requires a dimensional approach.
-First thing is to use a standardized process with pre-defined rules to constrain and optimize process behavior.
+The first thing is to use a standardized process with pre-defined rules to constrain and optimize process behavior.
 Another layer to this framework should incorporate the governance process that will validate behavior.

-In modern compliancy there is a tension between the digitalization, innovation, and regulation, but using the correct tools will allow for a smooth adaptation to change and more importantly, progress.
+In modern compliance, there is a tension between digitalization, innovation, and regulation, but using the correct tools will allow for a smooth adaptation to change and, more importantly, progress.

-An ERP system could have great added value for the process execution, as the system will carry out the activities automatically.
-Which increases the efficiency and improves the process compliance.
+An ERP system could have great added value for process execution, as the system will carry out the activities automatically, increasing efficiency and improving process compliance.

 Visibility is another great advantage of ERP systems for process control.
-It helps visualize all the steps as well as the data.
+It helps visualize all the steps and data.
 The ERP creates an integrated database for all operational information of the business.
-Moreover, since it is centralized, it can be updated in a consolidated manner and appropriately used for the processes and complance activities where necessary.
+Moreover, since it is centralized, it can be updated in a consolidated manner and appropriately used for processes and compliance activities where necessary.

 Process mining solutions

-If your processes are digitalized through a stand-alone software solutions or an ERP system, you can install a process mining program to help you with mapping and optimizing.
-Using this tooling can bring several advantages at the information gathering stage, such as increased transparency, accuracy, and time efficiency.
+If your processes are digitalized through stand-alone software solutions or an ERP system, you can install a process mining program to help you with mapping and optimizing.
+Using this tool can bring several advantages at the information-gathering, such as increased transparency, accuracy, and time efficiency.
 If you decide to use process mining on a bigger scale, it will become a close partner when it comes to compliance and risk management.
 It will offer continuous monitoring as well as automatically identifying deviations and errors.
 This will make your compliance process more agile and will foster a culture of continuous improvement.

-Examples of the companies specialized in process mining software are: Celonis, Uipath and IBM.
+Examples of companies specializing in process mining software are Celonis, Uipath, and IBM.

-Whether it is done manually, or automatically through an ERP system or other digital tools, the checks must be consistent.
-At the implementation stage this will allow for generating a risk minimizing culture in your company and assure a continuous improvement of the operational behavior during the execution.
+Whether done manually or automatically through an ERP system or other digital tools, the checks must be consistent.
+At the implementation stage, this will allow you to generate a risk-minimizing culture in your company and assure a continuous improvement of operational behavior during execution.